ObsComp/7dtd-Discordian-Windows/README.md

 There is an important section under the bot called Token.
 It is kept hidden on purpose.
 You can reveal it to read it if you wish but DO NOT SHARE IT!
 It is important to never share this token with anyone else.
 If you ever feel it has been compromised, come back to this page/application, then bot and regenerate a new token.
 This will void the old token, making it unusable.
-You will also need to use the new token it generates instead of the old one for future Discordian connection.
+You will need to use the new token in your config instead of the old one.

 Go to the left side tabs and select 0Auth2.
 Scroll down to the section named SCOPES.
 You will see multiple boxes you can select under this.
 Choose bot.
 Scroll down further to see the permissions given to this bot.
 Select at minimum the following: View Channels, Send Messages, Embed Links, Attach Files,